-In the Soviet Union, the head of state Mikhail Gorbachev introduced a process of domestic reforms, including opening up the country’s politics and economy to the West.
-Gorbachev’s aim was to keep communist rule afloat.
+The party head Mikhail Gorbachev wanted to maintain communist rule.
+In 1985 he introduced a process of domestic reforms in the Soviet Union. including opening up the country's politics and economy to the West.
 The Soviet reform policy revolved around perestroika (restructuring) and glasnost (openness).
-This development facilitated reforms in the states of the Eastern Bloc, which were now allowed to go their own way.
+This development facilitated changes in the other Eastern Bloc states, which were now allowed to take their own development paths.

 In early 1989 the political and economic crisis in the Eastern Bloc intensified.
 It became clear that groundbreaking reforms were necessary.
 In Poland, the independent trade union Solidarnosc forced the regime to the negotiating table, achieving posts in the government by means of elections.
-In Hungary, the political leadership entered into talks with the civil rights movements and began to implement reforms.
+Under pressure from the democratic opposition, the political leadership in Hungary began to implement gradual reforms.
 The Soviet Union began to show signs of disintegration, with the Baltic republics demanding independence.
-The heads of state and the communist parties in the GDR, Czechoslovakia and Romania, however, refused to allow change.
+The heads of state and the communist parties in the GDR, Czechoslovakia, Bulgaria and Romania, however, refused to allow change.